What Is PIC 4007 Health Waiver?

 No one can guarantee a particular outcome of any visa application.
 If anyone has ever promised you that they can, run!

 Each visa application is different to another because circumstances change from one individual to another.
 Always remember, it comes down to the quality of evidence and documents you have provided to the department and if the department is satisfied beyond a reasonable doubt that you are an eligible applicant for the visa you have applied for.

 If you would like to discuss the opportunity for making a successful application for a waiver, with the outcome that a visa can be granted to you, notwithstanding an unhealthy family unit member, then please contact my office to further discuss your matter.

 Please share your comments with me.

-I’d love to know more about your experience with challenging this public interest criteria!
+I’d love to know more about your experience with challenging these public interest criteria!